anjali7786/Sleep-Tracker/README.md

 ![Screenshot (391)](https://user-images.githubusercontent.com/85924566/128630489-16bf8ace-865a-4e59-9494-4e12fb3dda06.png)

--Analyse your sleep page in Track your sleep
+- Analyse your sleep page in Track your sleep

 **Here you can see sleeping records of last 7 days**